-Pancake Love: Cottage Cheese Pancakes
+Pancake Love: Ricotta Pancakes

 I loved these pancakes when my mother made them for us when we were growing up.
 I love them even more now with this updated recipe.
 Try them this weekend and taste the love!